 We form expressions by contracting muscles in our face; the downside is that repetitive contractions create lines and wrinkles that make us look old, especially around the eyes.

 How Aging Affects Your Eyes

-Skin around the eyes is rich with Hyaluronic Acid, which binds with water to moisturize your skin.
-Skin cells produce less Hyaluronic Acid over time, which dries out the skin causing it to lose elasticity and volume and making susceptible to wrinkles.
+Skin around the eyes is rich with Hyaluronic Acid (HA), which binds with water to moisturize your skin.
+Your skin cells produce less HA over time, which dries out the skin causing it to lose elasticity and volume and become susceptible to wrinkles.
 Dry, thin skin also makes cheeks appear droopy.